 I also look up the scientific research behind the drug.
 I read those double-blind placebo-controlled studies.
-The ones that Big Pharma and conventional veterinarians use to bully the alternative medicine community.
+The ones that Big Pharma and conventional vets use to bully the alternative medicine community.

 About 7 or 8 years ago I began hearing about a lot of dogs with arthritis and chronic pain.
-They were being given gabapentin and Tramadol instead of non-steroidal anti-inflammatories.
+And these dogs were taking gabapentin and Tramadol instead of non-steroidal anti-inflammatories (NSAIDs).

-Many of the owners were calling me … because the dogs weren’t reacting well to the medications… and were still in considerable pain.
-An 80 lb Lab who can’t get up and walk is a problem.
+Many of the owners were calling me.
+Their dogs weren’t reacting well to the medications… and they were still in considerable pain.
+And an 80 lb Lab who can’t get up and walk is a problem.
 It can lead to life and death decisions.

-What was this new drug called gabapentin?
-And why, all of a sudden, was it flooding the veterinary market?
+So what was this new drug for dogs called gabapentin?
+And why was it suddenly flooding the veterinary market?

 Gabapentin was first developed in 1975.
-In 1993, the FDA approved it to treat epilepsy for humans… and in 2002, to treat postherpetic neuralgia (shingles).
+In 1993, the FDA approved it to treat epilepsy for humans.
+And then in 2002, the FDA approved it to treat postherpetic neuralgia (shingles).

 Pfizer settled the off-label case in 2004.
-They paid criminal charges and civil liabilities totaling $430 million … one of the largest pharmaceutical settlements in history.
+They paid criminal charges and civil liabilities totaling $430 million.
+It was one of the largest pharmaceutical settlements in history.

 - Myoclonus (involuntary muscle jerking)